tldr-pages/tldr/pages/common/docker-compose.md

 > Run and manage multi container docker applications.

-- Create and start all containers in the background using a local `docker-compose.yml` file:
+- Create and start all containers in the background using a `docker-compose.yml` file from the current directory:

 `docker-compose up -d`